MahdiBM/TwitchIRC/README.md

     }
 }
 ```
-As an example, this will print any chat messages viewers send, in the channels you've joined:
+As an example, this will print any normal chat messages viewers send, in the channels you've joined:
 ```swift
 for (message, _) in twitchMessages {
     if let message = message {